-Kimberly Clark is one of the leading patent filers in the field of microneedle-based drug delivery.
-Some other key patent filers in the field include Sorrento Therapeutics, Becton Dickinson, and Clearside Biomedical.
+Sorrento Therapeutics is the leading patent filer in the field of microneedle-based drug delivery.
+Some other key patent filers in the field include, Kimberly Clark, Becton Dickinson, and Clearside Biomedical.

-In terms of application diversity, Srgi Holdings leads the pack, followed by Pilogics and Aquavit Pharmaceuticals.
-By means of geographic reach, Crown Laboratories held the top position, followed by Puretech Health and Hisamitsu Pharmaceutical in the second and third spots, respectively.
+In terms of application diversity, Srgi Holdings leads the pack, followed by Pilogics and Honeywell International.
+By geographic reach, Clearside BioMedical holds the top position, followed by Sorrento Therapeutics and Waypoint Capital in second and third spots, respectively.

 Compared to the conventional method of drug delivery, microneedle delivery is proving to be more effective and safer as they deliver drugs to the target cells in a very precise manner.
 The demand for these devices is bound to grow owing to the advantages such as accurate dosage, intricate release patterns, local delivery, and improved biological drug stability.